|Port Greville, NS|

 After the successful opening of the Age of Sail Heritage Centre at Ward Brooks in 1995, the community felt their historic lighthouse would make a great attraction.
 The director of the Coast Guard College was contacted in September of 1997, and a few months later a letter was received confirming that the college was willing to let the Port Greville Lighthouse return home.

 In June of 1998, the lighthouse was sawed in half again, loaded onto a truck, and driven over 250 miles back to Port Greville.
 After being reassembled and painted, the lighthouse was open to the public on the grounds of the Age of Sail Heritage Centre in August of that year.

 Located on the grounds of the Age of Sail Heritage Museum, just west of Port Greville.
-The lighthouse is owned by Port Greville and managed by the Age of Sail Heritage Museum.
+The lighthouse is owned by Port Greville and managed by Age of Sail Heritage Museum.
 Grounds open, tower open in season.

-The lighthouse is owned by Port Greville and managed by the Age of Sail Heritage Museum.
+The lighthouse is owned by Port Greville and managed by Age of Sail Heritage Museum.
 Grounds open, tower open in season.

 Pictures on this page copyright Kraig Anderson, used by permission.